- All Brands

 Business Process (Workload) Automation

 Robot/SCHEDULE lets you automate jobs and processes that aren’t simply time-based.
 For example, you need to run a report process after you’ve received the latest sales figures for the day.
 Or, you want your backup to run when a specific tape device becomes available.
 Either way, Robot/SCHEDULE handles it automatically.

 Reactive jobs are the key to event-driven scheduling.
 Reactive jobs run only if certain prerequisite conditions are met.
 A prerequisite condition can be the completion of another Robot/SCHEDULE job, a PC event, or a job starting or ending on another system.
 You can even use Robot/SCHEDULE Enterprise file event monitoring to trigger a process when new data arrives.

 Robot/SCHEDULE lets you group and schedule reactive jobs to minimize downtime, automate processes, reduce your overhead, and handle complex scheduling requirements.

 Some automation situations are more difficult than others.
 Maybe you have processes that run only at certain times on certain dates.
 Or, maybe you need to automate interactive processes that normally require a person to be available.

-When you need to enter dynamic values, such as job date, system time, or the operator on duty, into your job, Robot/SCHEDULE reserved command variables are perfect.
-At run time, Robot/SCHEDULE replaces each variable with its corresponding system value and uses the information to execute the job.
+When you need to enter dynamic values such as job date, system time, or the operator on duty into your job, Robot/SCHEDULE reserved command variables are perfect.
+At run time, Robot/SCHEDULE replaces each variable with its corresponding calculated value and uses the information to execute the job.

 Robot/SCHEDULE’s powerful operations scripting language, OPAL (OPerator Assistance Language), lets you handle complex scheduling options, check job prerequisites, and monitor events.
 With OPAL, you can easily automate even the most complex automation situations.